pierrotm777/SoundModule_Teensy4.0-version/README.md

-# RC Multi Sounds Teensy4.0-version for plane
+# Multi Sounds Teensy4.0-version for RC boat (or RC plane)

 # Thanks
 Based on a code idea from croby-b.